-As tradition has it, the results of the Stanford Local Programming Contest will be used to select teams of students to represent Stanford at the 2013 ACM Pacific NW Region Programming Contest.
-If we qualify, one of our teams will be heading to the 2014 ACM International Collegiate Programming Contest World Finals in Yekaterinburg, Russia!
+Once again, Stanford will be hosting a local programming contest to select the students who will represent Stanford at the 2020 ICPC Pacific NW Region Programming Contest.
+If we qualify (and pandemic-permitting), one of our teams will be heading to the 2021 ICPC North American Championship in Atlanta, USA and/or the 2021 ICPC World Finals in Moscow, Russia!

-For more information, please contact
+For more information, please contact the team coaches:

 Andy Shih -